 Leaving The Comfort Zone With Ton Matton

-After his study of cityplanning at the Delft Technical University (1991) Ton Matton started the Schie 2.0 office in Rotterdam, focussing on urban and environmental design, looking for transformations of autarkic architectural moments.
-Schie 2.0 was part of the Dutch designgroup of the nineties, which worked on themes of amnesty for the build reality, experimentally, emphatically explaining the problems of planning and city-design.
-The strongest projects are those where Matton, by changing the point of view on a situation, also changed the way of looking towards this situation; de facto you have to consider this as a design...
+After his city planning study at the Delft Technical University (1991) Ton Matton started the Schie 2.0 office in Rotterdam, focussing on urban and environmental design, looking for transformations of autarkic architectural moments.
+Schie 2.0 was part of the Dutch design group of the nineties, which worked on amnesty themes for the built reality, experimentally, emphatically explaining planning and city-design problems.
+The most robust projects are those where Matton, by changing the point of view on a situation, also altered how you look towards this situation; de facto, you have to consider this as a design...
 1

 “Be aware, he is always hijacking when he comes...”

 Having Ton Matton in a workshop means, it is unclear what will happen until Ton is there.
-We never thought we will end up acting in a movie about the "Guilt-Free Hotel", or like he called it the "Broad Welfare Hotel“.
-As we struggled a little bit by explaining our idea of a High-Class-Low-Budged-Hotel, he changed our point of view and invented the "Broad Welfare Hotel“.
-From this point, several projects have been developed, where students try to find concrete solutions for the Wilhelmsburg Hotel.
-Actually it was not important that everything works, important was the idea behind it.
+We never thought we would end up acting in a movie about the “Guilt-Free Hotel”, or as he called it the “Broad Welfare Hotel “.
+As we struggled a little bit by explaining our idea of a High-Class-Low-Budged-Hotel, he changed our perspective and invented the “Broad Welfare Hotel “.
+Several projects have been developed from this point, where students try to find concrete solutions for the Wilhelmsburg Hotel.
+Actually, everything works; important didn't have to be the idea behind it.
 Because it was the first of four workshops which supported the project.
-At each workshop new people joined.
+At each workshop, new people joined.
 New people = new ideas!
-To focus the development of the hotel and not always to start from scratch, Ton said the ideas must survive.
-And the stronger the idea, the more likely they would be picked up and developed by others.
-Some of the ideas that were developed were strong enough to be taken over by other participants in the process of the project in the next workshops.
-An example is the storyteller idea of Ana Rosa and Valeria who interviewed people in the neighborhood for stories.
-These stories inspired participants of the next workshop, who tried to transfer them into architecture (see on the next pages).
+To focus on the hotel's development and not always to start from scratch, Ton said the ideas must survive.
+And the more robust the idea, the more likely they would be picked up and developed by others.
+Some of the developed ideas were strong enough to be taken over by other participants in the project's process in the next workshops.
+An example is Ana Rosa and Valeria's storyteller who interviewed people in the neighborhood for stories.
+These stories inspired the next workshop participants, who tried to transfer them into architecture (see on the next pages).